Mod-Bucket/EasterFest/README.txt

 	* Fixed bugs in Alice's quests.
 	* Added complete chicken dialogue.
 	* Barring minor fixes this mod is complete for the foreseeable future.
 Someday we might add more stuff, but nothing major.
 Enjoy, and thanks for playing!
+	* Special Bonus: Villager Easter Costumes!
+Because we love you.

 Version 1.4
 	* All of Alice's quests done.